wHAT IS ADOULA?

 Doulas specialize in non-medical skills, and do not perform clinical tasks, or diagnose medical conditions.

-Doulas do not make decisions for their clientes nor speak for them.
+Doulas do not make decisions for their clients or speak for them.
 Their goal is to provide the support and information needed to help the birthing mother have a safe and satisfying birth as the mother defines it.

-Many people think a doula is only responsible for assisting with delivery.
-However a doula can offer help and support during your prenatal care period.
+Many people think that a doula is only responsible for assisting with delivery, however a doula can offer help and support during your prenatal period.
 They can also be an essential postpartum support person.

 Why hire a doula?